Monday, December 30, 2019

 The month of December in the San Francisco Bay Area was foggy, cold and wet.
 A warm remarkable Mathematical tale however was awaiting as I arrived at the former house of Julia Robinson, perched at the top of a hill at Kensington, California.

 Julia Robinson was instrumental in resolving Hilbert's 10th problem, together with American mathematicians, Martin Davis, Hilary Putnam.
-And the problem was finally closed in 1970 by a young Russian mathematician Yuri Matiyasevich who built on their results.
-Out of Hilbert's 23 questions in mathematics, this 10th problem was the only decision problem, asking for a computational procedure to determine the solvability of a Diophantine equation.
+Hilbert posed his 10th problem along with twenty two others in 1900, now famously known as Hilbert's problems.
+And this 10th problem was finally closed in 1970 by a young Russian mathematician Yuri Matiyasevich who built on the work of Robinson, Davis and Putnam.
+Out of Hilbert's 23 questions, this 10th problem was the only decision problem, asking for a computational procedure to determine the solvability of a Diophantine equation.
 Martin Davis' prediction that "Julia Robinson's conjecture is true and it will be proved by a clever young Russian" essentially came true.
 It was truly remarkable how leading mathematicians on both sides of the Iron Curtain could come together to complement each other's work in resolving Hilbert's problem seventy years after it was first posed.
 Lenore Blum's Public Lecture "Julia Robinson: Personal Reflections, Her Work and Time" gave a very comprehensive overview of the mathematical quest and Julia's personality.
 These mathematicians and logicians laid down very strong foundations for theoretical computer science as computer science becomes a mainstream academic discipline mushrooming in universities starting in the seventies.

 To show that Hilbert's 10th problem has no solution (i.e., no such algorithm exists) was a tour de force of mathematics and logic, requiring the invention of new mathematical tricks, connecting revolutionary concepts (Turing's halting problem with Diophantine equations in number theory) and the discoveries of new properties of the Fibonacci numbers (properties overlooked for centuries and discovered by Yuri Matiyasevich).
 What struck me the most was that to those Diophantine equations that do have a solution (and therefore an algorithm to determine the solution), the quest for the algorithm by extraordinary mathematicians since ancient times is equally exciting!